The coaching industry can seem shade at times with sharks in the water

 But, unfortunately, that doesn’t sell too well, now does it?

 There is absolutely no secret formula to self-improvement or business.
 None.
 Zero.
 Zip.
 Zilch.
-In fact, I’ll give you the super-secret-ultimate-best-most-awesome-signature secret to all of your dreams right now: Do four or five simple, correct things really well, for a very long time, every single day.
+In fact, I’ll give you the super-secret-ultimate-best-most-awesome-signature secret to all of your dreams right now:

 That’s it.